MiscellaneousStuff/tlol/README.md

 ### Patch 11.10 Replay

-Enter `EUW1-5270795542.rofl.json` after compressing the replay file into the notebook to analyse this replay.
+Enter `EUW1-5270795542.rofl.json` after decompressing the replay file into the notebook to analyse this replay.

 Compressed Filename:   `EUW1-5270795542.rofl.7z`